New to Online Learning?

-It is recommended that you log in on a daily basis, or at the very least every other day.
-(To gain full marks for participation in a course, make sure you check the syllabus for detailed participation guidelines).
+It is recommended that you log in to Canvas on a regular (usually daily basis, or at the very least every other day).
+Please note that to gain full marks for participation in a course, you must check the syllabus for detailed participation guidelines.
 If you skip two or three days in a row, you may easily find yourself feeling left out of a discussion and fall behind in your work.
 Some people log in first thing in the morning just to see what others posted the night before.
 During the day, they think about the issues raised and make a few mental notes to themselves about the thoughts and questions they themselves have.
 Then they log in later in the day or evening, compose their responses, and post them to the group.

 In addition to participating in the online discussion, your course load will also most likely involve completing assignments (such as individual or group projects, concept integration or research papers), quizzes, and so on.

 The online courses at Rider University utilize the same faculty, textbooks, course objectives, etc., as the University's classroom-based courses.

 Online Course Format

 Rider’s online courses offered using Canvas are typically not self-paced courses.
 In those which are not self-paced, yYou will need to diligently meet scheduled dates for projects and assessments that must be completed during specific time periods throughout the semester or term.

 You Students will learn about the structure of your online course and its components by reading your course syllabus.
 Make sure to read the course syllabus carefully as each faculty member may have different expectations, requirements and deadlines.
 Of course, if you have any questions, you should contact your faculty instructor as soon as possible.

 Before the course begins: